-2 (a) REQUIREMENTS.-The Director of the Office- 3 (1) shall be a licensed attorney in good standing 4 in any United States jurisdiction at the time of his 5 or her appointment and at all times during his or 6 her service as the Director; 7 (2) shall be experienced in representing people 8 in proceedings described in section 292 of the Immi- 9 gration and Nationality Act, as amended by section 10 101 of this Act; and 11 (3) may not be a member of the Board.
-12 (b) Duties.-The Director shall- 13 (1) appoint and fix the compensation of employ- 14 ees of the Office; 15 (2) establish a personnel management system 16 for the Office that provides for the appointment, 17 pay, promotion, and assignment of all employees on 18 the basis of merit, but without regard to the provi- 19 sions of subchapter I of chapter 33 of title 5, United 20 States, Code (relating to appointments in the com- 21 petitive service) or the provisions of chapter 51 and 22 subchapter III of chapter 53 of such title (relating 23 to classification and General Schedule pay rates); 24 (3) employ such personnel as may be necessary 25 to advance the purposes of the Office, subject to 26 staffing and budget approval of the Board;
+2 (a) Requirements.-The Director of the Office- 3 (1) shall be a licensed attorney in good standing 4 in any United States jurisdiction at the time of his 5 or her appointment and at all times during his or 6 her service as the Director; 7 (2) shall be experienced in representing people 8 in proceedings described in section 292 of the Immi- 9 gration and Nationality Act, as amended by section 10 101 of this Act; and 11 (3) may not be a member of the Board.
+12 (b) DUTIES.-The Director shall- 13 (1) appoint and fix the compensation of employ- 14 ees of the Office; 15 (2) establish a personnel management system 16 for the Office that provides for the appointment, 17 pay, promotion, and assignment of all employees on 18 the basis of merit, but without regard to the provi- 19 sions of subchapter I of chapter 33 of title 5, United 20 States, Code (relating to appointments in the com- 21 petitive service) or the provisions of chapter 51 and 22 subchapter III of chapter 53 of such title (relating 23 to classification and General Schedule pay rates); 24 (3) employ such personnel as may be necessary 25 to advance the purposes of the Office, subject to 26 staffing and budget approval of the Board;

-- 1 (4) provide an annual report to the Board regarding the activities of the Office; - (5) provide such periodic reports and work product to the Board sufficient for the Board to fulfill its duties under section 203(k); - (6) allocate and disburse funds appropriated for legal representation and related services in cases subject to this Act pursuant to rules and procedures established by the Board; - (7) enter into contracts to provide or receive services with any public or private agency, group, or individual; - (8) appoint a Local Administrator for each region to administer and approve, subject to the policies established by the Board, the payment of funds necessary for Panel Attorney representation, including Panel Attorney compensation, investigators, experts, and other providers of representation services, and any other necessary expenses for effective representation; - (9) assist the Board in developing rules and standards for the delivery of services under this Act; - (10) coordinate the services funded by the Office with any Federal, state, county, local, or private programs established to provide legal assistance to
+1 (4) provide an annual report to the Board re- 2 garding the activities of the Office; 3 (5) provide such periodic reports and work 4 product to the Board sufficient for the Board to ful- 5 fill its duties under section 203(k); 6 (6) allocate and disburse funds appropriated for 7 legal representation and related services in cases 8 subject to this Act pursuant to rules and procedures 9 established by the Board; 10 (7) enter into contracts to provide or receive 11 services with any public or private agency, group, or 12 individual; 13 (8) appoint a Local Administrator for each re- 14 gion to administer and approve, subject to the poli- 15 cies established by the Board, the payment of funds 16 necessary for Panel Attorney representation, includ- 17 ing Panel Attorney compensation, investigators, ex- 18 perts, and other providers of representation services, 19 and any other necessary expenses for effective rep- 20 resentation; 21 (9) assist the Board in developing rules and 22 standards for the delivery of services under this Act; 23 (10) coordinate the services funded by the Of- 24 fice with any Federal, state, county, local, or private 25 programs established to provide legal assistance to

-1 persons in cases subject to this Act who are unable 2 to afford representation; 3 (11) consult with professional bodies concerning 4 improving the administration of legal representation 5 for persons in proceedings described in section 292 6 of the Immigration and Nationality Act, as amended 7 by section 101 of this Act; and 8 (12) perform such other duties as may be as- 9 signed by the Board.
+00 1 persons in cases subject to this Act who are unable 2 to afford representation; 3 (11) consult with professional bodies concerning 4 improving the administration of legal representation 5 for persons in proceedings described in section 292 6 of the Immigration and Nationality Act, as amended 7 by section 101 of this Act; and 8 (12) perform such other duties as may be as- 9 signed by the Board.
 10 SEC.
 205. EMPLOYEES.
-11 (a) In General.-Employees of the Office shall be 12 treated as employees of the Federal Government solely for 13 purposes of- 14 (1) subchapter 1 of chapter 81 of title 5, 15 United States Code (relating to compensation for 16 work injuries); 17 (2) chapter 83 of such title 5 (relating to retire- 18 ment); 19 (3) chapter 84 of such title 5 (relating to the 20 Federal Employees' Retirement System); 21 (4) chapter 87 of such title 5 (relating to life 22 insurance); and 23 (5) chapter 89 of such title 5 (relating to health 24 insurance).
+11 (a) IN GENERAL.-Employees of the Office shall be 12 treated as employees of the Federal Government solely for 13 purposes of- 14 (1) subchapter 1 of chapter 81 of title 5, 15 United States Code (relating to compensation for 16 work injuries); 17 (2) chapter 83 of such title 5 (relating to retire- 18 ment); 19 (3) chapter 84 of such title 5 (relating to the 20 Federal Employees' Retirement System); 21 Federal Employees' Retirement System); (4) chapter 87 of such title 5 (relating to life 21 22 (4) chapter 87 of such title 5 (relating to life